Depression, Anxiety and Stress

 The Wellbeing Service is there for you to discuss your concerns and we can then decide what the best course of action may be.
 This may involve a change of lifestyle like doing something differently in your life.
 We may look at some techniques, websites or reading which may be of help or think about counselling services or a group.
 The other option may be medication depending on how debilitating your feelings may be.

 If you would like to meet one of us to discuss your concerns then please fill in the Wellbeing Service Patient Questionnaire and make an appointment either via the practice or online for an initial meeting.

 The completely confidential questionnaire is sent directly to the Senior Counsellor if completed online.
 Alternatively, it is perfectly acceptable to print it off, fill it in and bring it with you to your first appointment.

-The Wellbeing Team at Talk Wandsworth is now offering a variety of free wellbeing workshops designed to support your specific needs.
+The Wellbeing Team at Talk Wandsworth offers a variety of free wellbeing workshops designed to support your specific needs.
 The workshops run regularly throughout the year.
 Please see our poster for further information.

 Talk Wandsworth (Talking Therapies/IAPT)

 We can help if you are experiencing anxiety or stress, depression, bereavement or loss, sleep difficulties, anger issues, obsessive compulsive disorder, phobias, eating disorders and many other everyday problems.